Matanza (band): Biography

 Promotion of the album also included the video for "Clube dos Canalhas" ("Scoundrels' Club") directed by Rudi Lagemann and shot by Tuca Andrade, as well as the magazine Matanza Comix with comics by Alan Sieber, Arnold White, Daniel Ete, among others, Donida himself being the editor of the publication.

 The record MTV Apresenta Matanza recorded at Hangar 110 in December 2008 and directed by Romi Atarashi, featured Jonas on drums and marks the transition to a new phase.
 Guitarist Donida left the stage to devote himself exclusively to composing the band's music.
 He was replaced onstage by Mauricio Nogueira (Ex-Torture Squad).

 Five years after A Arte do Insulto Matanza released Odiosa Natureza Humana (Hateful Human Nature) in March on Deckdisc.
 Work on the fifth studio album (and fourth of new material) began in 2010 and was recorded in three days, live to tape (no digital recording), produced by Rafael Ramos.

 In 2015, the band announced the departure of bassist China, who was replaced by Dony Escobar.
 According to the band, China left Matanza because he wanted to play the guitar only.
-Before leaving, he took part of the recordings of the band's seven full-length album, Pior Cenário Possível, released in April of the same year and the first album with Maurício taking part of the songwriting process.
+Before leaving, he took part of the recordings of the band's seven full-length album, Pior Cenário Possível (Worst Case Scenario), released in April of the same year and the first album with Maurício taking part of the songwriting process.

 In May 2018, Matanza announced they would end the band in October of the same year due to "matter questions that need to be dealt with, professional possibilities that need to be contemplated and artistic needs that [...] take to distinct paths".

 On 11 January 2019, the former members of the band announced a new version of the band without vocalist Jimmy London, who was replaced by Vital Cavalcante.